Note: I decided to write this article after my post on Pure Perfect Skin Lightening Cream received multiple fake comments.

 It’s impossible to always tell the real from the fake online.
 However, there are several things you can look out for to protect yourself.

-In skin lightening forums, pay attention to a few red flags:
+On skin lightening forums and chat groups, pay attention to a few red flags:

 - Posts with positive and agreeable replies from newly-registered users.
 These could be all from the same person.
 (Unfortunately, many scammers have built up multiple user registrations at forums over a long period of time.
 Some have even built credible stories and personalities for each “person”. )

 - People who get overly defensive, “hurt” or angry when other posters have viewpoints that differ from their own.
 Making threats and using profanity are common tactics used to intimidate others or to end an argument that is not in the seller’s favour.
-These are not normal behavior.
-Think about it for a minute—if a product works well for you, but you read online that it did not work for someone else, you would probably not care very much and just move on.
-Excessive anger, feigned “hurt”, indignation and defensiveness are not normal user and consumer behavior.
-Unless of course, someone’s sales are being hurt.
+These are not normal consumer behavior.
+Think about it — if a cream worked well for you, but you read online that someone else did not have the same good experience, you would probably not care very much at all.
+Would you invest your time, effort and energy to write a reply to accuse this person of buying “fake” products from a “bad” seller, and then give the contact information of a “good” seller?
+Of course not… because you’re not a psycho.
+Anger, feigned hurt, indignation, and crazy defensiveness are not normal behavior.
+Unless someone’s sales are being hurt.

-- Watch out for likely conflicts of interests.
+- Conflicts of interests.
 When skin lightening advice is being offered, are they also selling the solution (i.e. skin whitening creams, skin whitening soaps, whitening pills, etc)?

 - Collected user testimonial pages (product reviews) are very easily embellished and can sometimes even be wholly fabricated.
 All it takes is a little creative writing.
 Unfortunately, there is not much you can do to find out which ones are real and which were written by the seller.
 So unless you can find similar testimonials elsewhere, don’t put too much stock in them.